HelyusHD/FTD/Projects/GeneralMissileGuidance.lua/Readme.txt

 -----------------------------------------------------------------------------------------
 -----------------------------------------------------------------------------------------

+   ALWAYS BE AWARE OF THE LOG INSIDE THE LUA BOX!
+   It gives you important feedback and tells you if you did set up everything correct.

+   You can download an example craft named "Example.blueprint".

    Copy the GeneralMissileGuiadance.lua file into a lua box and apply the changes.
    When you change anything inside the lua box, make sure to apply the changes.